NVlabs/instant-ngp/README.md

 instant-ngp$ cmake --build build --config RelWithDebInfo -j 16
 ```

-If the build succeeds, you can now run the code via the `build/testbed` executable, or the `scripts/run.py` script described below.
+If the build succeeded, you can now run the code via the `build/testbed` executable or the `scripts/run.py` script described below.

 If automatic GPU architecture detection fails, (as can happen if you have multiple GPUs installed), set the  `TCNN_CUDA_ARCHITECTURES` enivonment variable for the GPU you would like to use.
-Set it to
-- `86` for RTX 3000 cards,
-- `80` for A100 cards, and
-- `75` for RTX 2000 cards.
+Set it to `86` for RTX 3000 cards, `80` for A100 cards, and  `75` for RTX 2000 cards.

 # Interactive training and rendering

 <img src="docs/assets_readme/testbed.png" width="100%"/>

-This codebase comes with an interactive testbed that includes many features beyond our academic publication, such as:
+This codebase comes with an interactive testbed that includes many features beyond our academic publication:
 - Additional training features, such as real-time camera ex- and intrinsics optimization.
 - Marching cubes for NeRF->Mesh and SDF->Mesh conversion.
 - A spline-based camera path editor to create videos.